Twin Perspectives

 Can you use Skylight Calendar without Wi-Fi?

-No. The Skylight Calendar cannot be used without Wi-Fi, which seems to be users biggest complaints about the digital calendar.
-I, however, don’t think that it’s particularly annoying.
-The Skylight Calendar is a large product that isn’t going to be coming with me anywhere.
-So, it having to be connected to the home Wi-Fi isn’t a particular issue.
+The Skylight Calendar cannot be used without Wi-Fi, which seems to be users’ biggest complaint about this digital calendar.
+However, I don’t find it particularly annoying.
+The Skylight Calendar is a large product that isn’t going to be leaving the house with me – so, having it connected to the Wi-Fi isn’t a real issue.

 What apps and calendars can sync with the Skylight Calendar?